 If it seems that your Goldendoodle needs to follow you everywhere this can be a sign of underlying anxiety or a lack of confidence.
 Let’s explore more about the reasons why your dog is following you everywhere.

-Reasons Why your Goldendoodle Follows You Everywhere!
+Reasons Why your Goldendoodle Clings to and Follows You Everywhere!

 Puppies are very impressionable they are learning and growing from the moment they take their first breath.
 In their early weeks of life, they look to their mothers for protection and care.